AIGirlsIITBBS27/AI_theory/Module3_Planning/POP/README.md

 ## **Project Overview**

-This repository contains implementation of **POP** for Module 3 of Group 11's project:
+This is the implementation of **POP** for Module 3 of Group 11's project:
 ```text
 ├── pop_planner.py             # Main driver, STRIPS operators, and Planner logic
 ├── pop_outputs/               # Auto-generated folder for outputs